-The two plotters in the Graphics Services Centre 60" HP photo quality plotters.
+The three plotters in the Graphics Services Centre 60" HP photo quality plotters.
 The plotters cannot plot to the edge of the paper.
 We stock 50" paper for printing images that are 48" wide.
 We stock 36” paper, but please note that we will have to slightly reduce 36 inch images for printing.
 We have limited selection of media in other sizes, but can get special materials and sizes if required.

 Text size: This is important, as your poster will be viewed by people at a distance of at least 3 feet (~1 m); for this distance and a typical poster size of 36" x 48", you will need a minimum font size of 18 point for text.
 Titles should be much larger.